Skip to main content

 Mary and the Stump of Jesse

-By Virgin Mary, Art and Faith
+By Art and Faith, Virgin Mary

 The narrative thread of a tree continues throughout the entire Bible.
 The tree grow in Genesis, but by the time we get to Isaiah it has been cut down and only a stump remains.
 However, there is still hope that from the roots a shoot, a small branch will grow again and bear fruit.
 The image references the words of the prophet Ezekiel, “I the Lord … have dried up the green tree, and have made the dry tree to flourish” (17:24)… And then, towards the end of the Gospel narratives, we come to the tree of the cross.